 I love Millionaires Shortbread, I can say no to a slice of cake but if there is millionaires shortbread on any menu I will always order a piece.

-My current favourite is the New York Times Cooking Millionaires Shortbread recipes by the brilliant Samantha Seneviratne, the caramel is just delicious, the best I have tried so far and so easy to make with well explained instructions.
-With most recipe I try and have a little spin or additions, all I do with this recipe is halve the chocolate (a thin layer suits our family’s sweet tooth) and add 50g of white chocolate which I marble through with a toothpick.
-Small teaspoon full of white chocolate are streaked into the chocolate layer and then swirled or feathered in with a toothpick.
+My current favourite is the New York Times Cooking Millionaires Shortbread recipes by the brilliant Samantha Seneviratne, the caramel is just delicious, the best I have tried so far and so easy to make with well-explained instructions.
+With most recipes, I try and have a little spin or additions, all I do with this recipe is halve the chocolate (a thin layer suits our family’s sweet tooth) and add 50g of white chocolate which I marble through with a toothpick.
+A small teaspoon full of white chocolate is streaked into the chocolate layer and then swirled or feathered in with a toothpick.
 Toothpick work was very early 1990’s but it always looks artistic.
 This is the link to the recipe it really the best Millionaires Shortbread.

 Millionaires as an Edible Gift:

-It was my son’s birthday a few months back and my friends popped round to wish him on the doorstep and drop off generous gifts, we were still in that phase of Lockdown.
+It was my son’s birthday a few months back and my friends popped around to wish him on the doorstep and drop off generous gifts, we were still in that phase of Lockdown.
 I made a tray of millionaires shortbread and sent them away with a small rectangular piece each.
-Due to the different textured layers the millionaires rarely cuts into even shapes, but a straight line to form a rectangle works wonderfully.
+Due to the different textured layers, the millionaires rarely cut into even shapes, but a straight line to form a rectangle works wonderfully.
 An added bonus of the rectangular edible gift is that each person can cut as much or as little as they enjoy.

 Caramel Shortbread Idea: